THE LAST TRIBES OF BORNEO

 Located in eastern Borneo, Nusantara is set to replace the sinking and polluted Jakarta as Indonesia’s political centre by late 2045.

-The final decision is scheduled to be signed in 2024.
+The final decision is scheduled to be signed on August 17 (Indonesian Independence day) 2024.

 The new capital NUSANTARA called also “The City of the Forest ” will sprawl across 256,000 hectares in East Kalimantan province on the Indonesian part of Borneo.